radiantearth/stac-api-spec/core/README.md

 ## Link Relations

-The following Link relations must exist in the Landing Page (root).
+The following Link relations must exist in the Landing Page (root):

 | **rel**        | **href** | **From**  | **Description**                                      |
 | -------------- | -------- | --------- | ---------------------------------------------------- |